Policies that Apply to Social Media

 Content posted or produced through the use of new technologies must be accessible to people with disabilities and in compliance with Section 508 of the Rehabilitation Act of 1973.
 A relevant link directing to the accessible content should be made reasonably available on any Web site on which HHS content is not fully accessible.

-Do not include surveys, polls, questionnaires, etc., unless the questions have received OMB Paperwork Reduction Act clearance.
+Do not include surveys, polls, questionnaires, etc., unless the questions have received OMB Paperwork Reduction Act (PRA) clearance.
 The Paperwork Reduction Act prohibits certain information collections by government entities without prior approval by OMB.
 Read more about Information Collection or contact the liaison for your agency.

 - OMB: Social Media, Web-Based Interactive Technologies, and the Paperwork Reduction Act (April 7, 2010; PDF - 84KB)